-Disconnect the abutment from the implant by using the counter torque wrench and the screwdriver Unigrip.
+If a 4mm FAST system is being converted to a two stage procedure, disconnect the abutment from the implant by using the counter torque wrench and the 95mm Unigrip screwdriver.
 Place a cover screw into the implant at this time.